temporalio/documentation/docs/typescript/search-attributes.md

 Search Attributes enable eventually-consistent, business-logic-focused search and filter queries for Workflow Executions.
 For example, you could query for all Workflow Executions that have failed within a certain time range and run a batch operation to start new ones (you cannot "restart" a failed execution).

-Search Attributes are often queried via the Web UI, but you can also query from within your workflow code (as we show below).
+Search Attributes are often queried via the Web UI, but you can also Query from within your Workflow code (as we show below).

 <details>
 <summary>What is a Search Attribute?